Emosewaj/IW4x/README.md

 ***

-IW4x GUI and Batch installer
+IW4x GUI and Legacy Installers
 Written by Emosewaj, improved with bug reports from the community.
-GUI uses .NET 4.6.1, written in C#
+GUI Installer uses .NET 4.6.1, written in C#
-Batch installer uses 7zip and wget.
+Legacy Installer uses 7zip and wget.